10 Basic Cooking Skills for Kids

 Cutting and tearing is a very necessary cooking skill.
 Depending on their age, kids can learn to safely use a knife.
 With my age group, preschool and younger, we do a lot of cutting with butter knives.
 We can cut apple slices, cucumber slices and many other things with them without the risk of a serious cut.

 Kids are building up their muscles and learning to gain control as they cut.
 If they find the apple or slice of sweet potato is too hard to cut with their butter knife, then show them how to break them into pieces.
-Tearing lettuce or herbs is another great fine motor skill building technique.
+Tearing lettuce or herbs is another great fine motor skill-building technique.
+Teaching cooking skills helps kids with many other activities later, like writing, and speech.
+Can you believe it?

 Mashing fruit for purees, cooked apples into sauce, or potatoes into mashed potatoes is a super fun activity for kids to do in the kitchen.
 My kids love to smash the food, why not let them do it when you need them to.
 It’s great for building confidence and muscles.

 Stirring is something kids love to do.
-Stirring neatly take muscle control.
-I love stirring activities, especially because if you have a lot of kids like I do, there can be a turn for everyone, just let everyone do a little stirring.
+Stirring neatly takes muscle control.
+I love stirring activities, especially because if you have a lot of kids as I do, there can be a turn for everyone, just let everyone do a little stirring.

 Cleaning up after themselves is a vital skill for kids to learn.
 Do you know any 47-year-old men who still leave messes everywhere they go?
 I don’t, I was just asking.
 It could be an annoying trait in a partner for someone I would totally imagine.
 So, teach your kids young how to clean up their messes and they will have a more successful life.
 Cooking is messy so it’s a great opportunity to teach what it takes to do it.